Gandaria School

 The school-leaving certificate is officially recognized and students have the opportunity to attend secondary schools at their own expense.

-Particularly talented schoolgirls also have the opportunity to attend secondary school and later even university through an Austrian Doctors scholarship program.
+Particularly talented schoolkids also have the opportunity to attend secondary school and later even university through an Austrian Doctors scholarship program.
 This enables them to develop their full potential and shape a promising future.

 "I have been working with Austrian Doctors for many years.
 Many years in which, thanks to you, countless children have been able to go to school and learn.
 Education is the future of Bangladesh."